 Riverview School is committed to creating a safe, caring, respectful learning environment for all students.
 We expect that all members of our community will treat each other with civility and respect.
-Our staff and students will continue to live by our motto of “caring, teaching, guiding”.

 Our School strictly enforces its policy against bullying of any students or staff.
 It is the policy of the School to provide and maintain a learning environment that is free from bullying by any member of the school community, student or staff, and any other verbal or physical misconduct that disrupts or makes the learning environment unsafe.
 School staff includes, but is not limited to: educators, residential staff, administrators, health care center workers including school nurses, cafeteria workers, custodians, bus and other drivers, athletic and other coaches, advisors, paraprofessionals, staff overseeing extracurricular activity, and support staff.

-i. causes physical or emotional harm to the target or damage to the target’s property;
+i.
+Causes physical or emotional harm to the target or damage to the target’s property.

-v. materially and substantially disrupts the education process or the orderly operation of a school.
+v.
+Materially and substantially disrupts the education process or the orderly operation of a school.

 Aggressor is a student or a member of a school staff who engages in bullying, cyber-bullying or retaliation towards a student.

 Cyberbullying, is bullying through the use of technology or electronic devices such as telephones, cell phones, computers, and the Internet.
 It includes, but is not limited to, email, instant messages, text messages, and Internet postings.
 See M.G.L. c.
 71, § 37O for the legal definition of cyberbullying.